Due to the COVID-19 crisis, UW-Madison is canceling all in-person summer youth programs sponsored by the university for summer 2020.

-An important part of the program is working with practicing artists such as dancers, actors, stage technicians, and visual artists to explore and express your concept of self.
+An important part of the program is working with practicing artists such as dancers, actors, stage technicians, and visual artists to explore and express your concept of self and collaborate with each other to put together a final showcase for your friends and family.
 You will examine the choices you make in representing yourself and how different artistic mediums can illuminate these choices.
 You will also analyze the ways different art forms-and your daily life-illustrate principles of design, become familiar with the college application process and learn about writing an effective college essay.

-You will live in Leopold Hall, located on campus, along the shore of Lake Mendota.
+You will live in Bradley Hall, located on campus, along the shore of Lake Mendota.
 A fellow program participant will be your roommate.
 Rooms are fully furnished and include sheets, pillows, and towels.

 All meals (breakfast, lunch, and dinner) are included in the program cost.
 The first meal will be dinner on move-in day.